Starlab (space station): Design

-The dual-module station is intended to be launched in a single launch, no earlier than 2028, on SpaceX's Starship launch vehicle, for reasons of size and mass.
+The dual-module station is intended to be launched in a single launch, no earlier than 2029, on SpaceX's Starship launch vehicle, for reasons of size and mass.
 Starship is currently the only launch vehicle capable of launching 8-m diameter payloads.

-The station will be able to conduct more than 400 experiments per year, roughly the same as the ISS, as well as up to four astronauts.
+The station will be able to conduct more than 400 experiments per year, roughly the same as the ISS, as well as support up to four astronauts.

-Purpose

-The station will serve as a weightlessness research laboratory, particularly for the pharmaceutical industry, and will be open to American and European astronauts, but will not be open to space tourism.